 The policy of the Delaware Valley School District does not permit the school nurse to dispense medication of any kind without proper authorization from a physician and consent of the parent/guardian, including over-the-counter medication such as aspirin and cough medicine.
 Steroid use by athletes is prohibited.
 All medication must be brought to school in the pharmacy or doctor's container labeled with the student's name, medication, dosage and time of administration.
-Students are NEVER allowed to carry medication or look-alike medication of any kind unless they are transporting the medication to the school nurse with the required doctor's order and parent's/guardian's permission.
-Students must report to the school nurse with the medication immediately upon entering the building.
+Students are NEVER allowed to carry medication or look-alike medication of any kind.
 Any medication classified as a controlled substance must be delivered to the school nurse by a parent/guardian.
 Students may be permitted to possess asthma inhalers and epinephrine injectables and to self-administer the prescribed medication when their parent/guardian and physician have completed the appropriate medication form.
-See the school nurse for the appropriate" Authorization for Medication During School Hours" form.
+See the school nurse for the appropriate "Authorization for Medication During School Hours" form.
 Refer to Delaware Valley School Board Policy # 210 Use of Medication.